OpenConceptLab/ocl-docs/docs/source/index.rst

   Sometimes it is useful to interact with OCL using custom information models, rather than using traditional terminology information models.
 The OCL Interface Layer exposes a set of APIs for some of these custom models

-  * Learn how to interact with OCL through: `Interface layer API reference <https://documenter.getpostman.com/view/10981858/SzmjyuQC?version=latest>`_
+  * Learn how to interact with OCL through: `Interface layer API <https://documenter.getpostman.com/view/10981858/SzmjyuQC?version=latest>`_

+* **CIEL Integration**

+  When a new version of CIEL is released it needs to be updated in OCL to make it available for CIEL subscribers like OpenMRS.
+Importing into CIEL documents the steps and people involved to make the new CIEL version available in OCL.

+  * Process for `importing into CIEL <https://docs.google.com/document/d/1YyGeCvKDuxG7ceQK0KZahPjNEj2N4EdJ01p67bIgMJk>`_